 The Higher Diploma in Theological Studies from St. Patrick's College Maynooth attests to the completion of a substantial and coherent programme of learning.
 The Higher Diploma allows students to finish an accredited introductory programme in theology and to obtain a credential for it.
 Other students may use the programme as a gateway to applying to a Masters programme in Theology or Pastoral Ministry either here in Maynooth or elsewhere (students interested in entering a Master's programme are advised to speak with the Admissions Office prior to starting the HDip for further details).
 Others may be interested in the programme simply as a structured way to approach the big questions in life, giving their personal inquiry a theological shape in the Catholic tradition.
+Additionally, the Higher Diploma equips graduates to take a more active role in their local church community.

-St. Patrick's College Maynooth is proud to have the largest faculty of Catholic theology in Great Britain and Ireland
+St. Patrick's College Maynooth is proud to have the largest faculty of Catholic theology in Great Britain and Ireland.
 A full range of theological and religious studies courses are studied in the programme, including:

 - A general introduction to theology, giving students the necessary foundations for an academic treatment of theology in accordance with St. Anselm's maxim of "faith seeking understanding." - Sacred Scripture, which studies the Bible its nature and significance, origins, literary forms, interpretation today.
 It will include a study of particular Old Testament and New Testament books. - The History of Christianity including its origins and contemporary experience. - World Religions, including the major world religions and their relationship to Christianity.
 Human dignity and religious freedom are also included in the course. - Secular belief systems and how Christianity engages with their challenges and legitimate questions. - Moral Theology, which deals with the experience of morality and in particular with the bearing of Christian faith on the moral life.
+Topics include:

-Topics include: conscience, making moral decisions, the Bible and morality, bioethics, justice, morality and law, ethics in public life, peace and war and ecology.
+conscience, making moral decisions, the Bible and morality, bioethics, justice, morality and law, ethics in public life, peace and war and ecology.